'Buckingham Palace' to be burnt for charity

 Eddie Heath, 63, from Dilhorne, has spent four months building the replica from wooden pallets for the bonfire event at his local pub, the Royal Oak.

 After writing to the Queen for her permission, he received a letter from the palace with her best wishes.

 Mr Heath has previously burned models of the White House and Wembley Stadium.

 "I was inspired by the Queen's Jubilee year and wanted to bring a part of that to Dilhorne," he said.

-"I wrote to Her Majesty and got a reply that wished me all the best for the future and best wishes for raising funds for charity."'Out of hand'
+"I wrote to Her Majesty and got a reply that wished me all the best for the future and best wishes for raising funds for charity."